Computer-Science-Undergraduate-Council/official-csug-website/README.md

 5. Commit your changes and remember to include a helpful commit message.
 Example: `git commit -m "Added informative ReadMe.md file"`.
 More information on committing your changes [here](https://github.com/git-guides/git-commit)

-6. Push your code to your remote repository using `git push origin main`.
+6. Push your code to your remote repository using `git push`.
 If this fails, then git will automatically give you a suggestion to 'set upstream' with the link to your remote repo.
 Copy this and type the push command again.
 More info on pushing to Github is [here](https://github.com/git-guides/git-push)

 7. Create a Pull Request on the official repo by following this [guide](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).
 This helps the admin to review the changes you made to be merged with the official repository.
 Here, you can compare your changes, add more detailed messages and then submit the Pull Request.